 There will be two tests for this course.
-A midterm, mid semester, and a final exam on at the end of the semester.
+A midterm on 3/9 and a final exam on 5/11.
 These exams will be online, and you will need a computer with a strong internet connection, a microphone, and a webcam.
 The tests will be proctored using ProctorU Record +.